 Chinese occupation.
 Unrest escalated throughout the decade after 1950,

-culminated in the Tibetan Uprising of 1959.
-According to Chinese sources 80,000
+culminating in the Tibetan Uprising of 1959.
+According to Chinese sources, 80,000

 Tibetans died in Central Tibet alone during and immediately after the uprising.

 It is estimated that since 1959, 1.5 million Tibetans have died as a direct

 result of Chinese incursion into the country."
 (The Situation of Tibet)

 Tibetans live in exile in India, Nepal, Bhutan and elsewhere.